 The number one reason pineapple is meant for pizza is because people simply enjoy it.
 Pizza is the ultimate comfort food, meaning everyone has the right to outfit it just the way they like.
 If your house is divided on this critical issue, you can always go half and half when you get a pizza order from the pizza pros at Salerno’s.

-Does pineapple belong on pizza?
-At Salerno’s, we say the choice is yours!
+Salerno’s is of the mind that the choice is yours when you purchase your next pizza.
 Explore our menu to find the toppings you want on your pie tonight; with locations in Chicago, Oak Park, Lyons, and Bolingbrook, we can deliver pineapple pizza hot and fresh to your door.

 © Copyright 2023 @ Salernospizza .
 All Rights Reserved